pulumi/pulumi-tf-provider-boilerplate/README.md

 This repository contains boilerplate code for building a new Pulumi provider which wraps an existing Terraform provider.

+### Background
+This repository is part of the [guide for authoring and publishing a Pulumi Package](https://www.pulumi.com/docs/guides/pulumi-packages/how-to-author).

+Learn about the concepts behind [Pulumi Packages](https://www.pulumi.com/docs/guides/pulumi-packages/#pulumi-packages).

+## Creating a Pulumi Terraform Bridge Provider

 The following instructions cover:
 - providers maintained by Pulumi (denoted with a "Pulumi Official" checkmark on the Pulumi registry)
-- providers published and maintained by the Pulumi community, referred to as "third-party" providers.
+- providers published and maintained by the Pulumi community, referred to as "third-party" providers

-## Creating a Pulumi Terraform Bridge Provider

-The following instructions assume a Pulumi-owned provider based on an upstream provider named `terraform-provider-foo`.
+We showcase a Pulumi-owned provider based on an upstream provider named `terraform-provider-foo`.
 Substitute appropriate values below for your use case.

 > Note: If the name of the desired Pulumi provider differs from the name of the Terraform provider, you will need to carefully distinguish between the references - see <https://github.com/pulumi/pulumi-azure> for an example.